-- 1. Complete the University General Education Curriculum requirements. - 2.
-Complete the Department and Major Curriculum requirements. - 3.
-Complete the minimum number of semester credit hours required for graduation. - 4.
-Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
-Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 6.
-Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - 7.
-Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 8.
-Complete an exit interview in the senior project course for Industrial Technology. - 9.
-Make a passing score (70%) on a program-approved exit examination in an area of Industrial Technology.
+- Complete the University General Education Curriculum requirements. - Complete the Department and Major Curriculum requirements. - 3.
+Complete the minimum number of semester credit hours required for graduation. - Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
+Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc.